digicademy/hydra-scraper/README.md

 refer to specific projects that use this script, but the commands should work with any Hydra-paginated API in an RDF-comptabile format.
 Depending on your operating system, you may need to use `python3` instead of `python`.

+THE FOLLOWING EXAMPLES STILL NEED TO BE REVISED FOR THE REWRITE

 ### NFDI4Culture